Why Diversity is Valuable

 Analyze Male/Female Diversity at The Academy

-Where available, the chart below includes the male to female percentage among The Academy's faculty, as well as students.
+Where available, the chart below includes the male to female percentage among The Academy's undergraduate students.

 Seems to be Popular for Local Students